smokies

 Plan your visit to the Smokies to include these fun, free events held in the Cosby Campgrounds.

 White lightning, mountain dew, moonshine!
-Come distill myth from fact as you learn details of making moonshine in the mountains from Moonshine Legends Mark Ramsey, Digger Manes, and Kelly Williamson.
+Distill myth from fact as you learn details of making moonshine in the mountains from Moonshine Legends Mark Ramsey, Sally Clark, Digger Manes, and Kelly Williamson.

 Already have a login ?